kingluo/lua-resty-ffi/README.md

     max_queue = 65536,

-    -- denotes whether the symbols loaded from the library -- would be exported in the global namespace, which is only necessary for python3. is_global = false,
+    -- denotes whether the symbols loaded from the library -- would be exported in the global namespace, which is only necessary for python3 and nodejs. is_global = false,

     -- by default, all libraries handles would be cached by lua-resty-ffi